 For information on current recreational alerts see the status reports below, call the NSW algae hotline on 1800 999 457, or view the media releases in our Newsroom.

 Algal blooms can cause waters to be unsafe for recreation in both freshwater and marine water environments.
 Algal alerts are issued by Regional Algal Coordinating Committees (RACCs) who are responsible for local management of algal blooms.
 Algal alerts reported on this web page are for recreational water use.

 Please click on a site to view additional algal alert details across New South Wales.
 Use the search bar to search for a site, address or other location.
 Click the basemap tool to toggle between aerial photography and other topographic layers.

-Alerts are declared where algal cell numbers exceed the triggers identified in the Guidelines for Managing Risk in Recreational Waters published by the National Health and Medical Research Council (NHMRC 2008).
+Alerts are declared where algal cell numbers exceed the triggers identified in the Guidelines for Managing Risk in Recreational Waters (1.2MB PDF) published by the National Health and Medical Research Council (NHMRC 2008).